xzhangfordham/CISTutorials/introductionEmacs.md

 If you wish to use the program on your own computer, you can easily do so after following the installation steps shown here:
 [Emacs download](https://www.gnu.org/software/emacs/download.html)

-Since emacs is already installed on the storm server, for the following examples I have remained logged on to it as described in the previous tutorials [How to: remote login from MAC](logOnToServerMac.md) or [How To: remote login using MobaXterm (Windows)](remoteLoginMobaXtermWindows.md) and begin at the command-line prompt.
+Since emacs is already installed on the storm server, for the following examples we have remained logged on to it as described in the previous tutorials [How to: remote login from MAC](logOnToServerMac.md) or [How To: remote login using MobaXterm (Windows)](remoteLoginMobaXtermWindows.md) and begin at the command-line prompt.

 ### Step 2: